Prachi-Gopalani13/Commodity-Price-Prediction/README.md

 Past 10 year data of gold & silver is downloaded for answering and ARIMA Model is applied.

 ## Code
 Code is provided in the commodities-price-prediction.ipynb notebook file.
-Also be required to use the included Gold Futures Historical data.csv, Silver.csv dataset file.
+Also be required to use the included Gold Futures Historical data.csv, Silver Futures Historical data.csv dataset file.

 ### Install